joBr99/nspanel-lovelace-ui/ioBroker/README.md

     timeFormat: "%H:%M",                                  // not used right now
     dateFormat: "%A, %d. %B %Y",                          // not used right now
     weatherEntity: "alias.0.Wetter",
-    defaultColor: RGB,                                    // Default color of all elements
+    defaultColor: Off,                                    // Default color of all elements
-    gridPageOnColor: RGB,                                 // Default on color on grid page
+    defaultOnColor: RGB,                                  // Default on state color for items
-    gridPageOffColor: RGB,                                // Default off color on grid page
+    defaultOffColor: RGB,                                 // Default off state color for page
     temperatureUnit: "°C",                                // Unit to append on temperature sensors
     pages: [
         {